fynnweaver/Shopify_Relational_Database/README.md

 # Shopify_Relational_Database
 Using python class structure to load, read and reformat the standard data recieved from the Shopify admin page into tables following relational database schema.
 Accepts csv or xlsx.

-As an extra challenge no pandas is used.
+Project is being completed entirely in PyCharm and without the use of pandas.

 [In progress]